Pipe Flow Rate Calculator

 About this calculator

 The Hazen-Williams equation is an empirical formula widely used in hydraulic engineering to estimate the flow rate of water in pressurized pipes.
-The formula used here is: Q = 0.2083 × (D/12)^2.63 × C × (h/1000/L)^0.54, where Q is the flow rate in gallons per minute, D is the pipe diameter in inches, C is the Hazen-Williams roughness coefficient, h is the head loss in feet, and L is the pipe length in feet.
+The US-customary flow form for a full circular pipe is: Q = 0.285 × C × D^2.63 × S^0.54, where Q is the flow rate in gallons per minute, D is the pipe diameter in inches, C is the Hazen-Williams roughness coefficient, and S = head_loss / length is the dimensionless hydraulic slope (head loss in feet ÷ pipe length in feet).
+The coefficient 0.285 is for D in inches; if you see 0.2083 cited in references it is the coefficient of the HEAD LOSS form (h = 0.2083 × (100/C)^1.852 × Q^1.852 / D^4.8655 in ft per 100 ft), not the flow form — the prior version of this calculator confused these and additionally divided slope by length a second time, producing answers ~30,000× too small.
 The C factor reflects pipe material smoothness — smooth PVC pipes typically have C = 150, while older cast iron pipes may be as low as 80.
-Higher head loss or larger diameter both increase the resulting flow rate.
-This equation applies only to water at typical temperatures and is not valid for other fluids or for partially filled pipes.
+This equation applies only to water at typical temperatures (Hazen-Williams is not valid for other fluids or for partially filled pipes), and is most accurate for velocity 0.6–3.0 m/s in pipes ≥50 mm.

 How to use